WWE Friday Night Smackdown preview: The FS1 supersized edition lineup - Pro Wrestling Dot Net

 -Sonya Deville vs. Naomi.

-Powell’s POV: Smackdown is being bumped to FS1 for the week due to Fox’s coverage of the MLB playoffs.
-The show is billed as a supersized edition and is listed as running two-and-a-half hours in length, meaning Smackdown’s final thirty minutes will run opposite the first thirty minutes of next week’s AEW Rampage.
-Smackdown will be held Friday in Ontario, California at Toyota Center.
+Powell’s POV: Smackdown is being bumped to FS1 tonight due to Fox’s coverage of the MLB playoffs.
+The show is billed as a supersized edition and is listed as running two-and-a-half hours in length, meaning Smackdown’s final thirty minutes will run opposite the first thirty minutes of AEW Rampage.
+Smackdown will be held in Ontario, California at Toyota Center.
 Join me for my weekly live review of Smackdown as the show airs on FS1 at 7CT/8ET.
 Dot Net Members hear my exclusive weekly same night audio reviews of Smackdown.
+Please note that you will need to set a separate DVR recording for tonight’s show if you normally have it set to record on Fox.

 Be the first to comment